Chris Gregg

 Christopher Adam Gregg (born September 1955) is a former Detective Chief Superintendent and was head of West Yorkshire Police's Homicide and Major Enquiry Team (HMET).
 Gregg joined the force in 1974 and as a constable was put on front-line duties in the Yorkshire Ripper inquiry in the Helen Rytka murder incident room.
 He left the force in 2008 to take up a senior position as an adviser to a forensic service provider company, LGC Forensics.
-In 2010 Gregg, together with Lord Stevens and Dr Angela Gallop, founded Axiom International Limited.
+In 2010 Gregg, together with Lord Stevens and Angela Gallop, founded Axiom International Limited.

 Career

 In his career, headed some high-profile criminal investigations including: